yinloonkhor/yinloonkhor.github.io/porfolio/_posts/2024-09-27-building-extraction.md

 ## Cite this repository

 Our paper has been accepted by IEEE BigData 2024!
 Please cite our paper if this repo helps your research.
-The preprint is available [here](https://doi.org/10.36227/techrxiv.173091008.80781383/v1)
+Both the [official IEEE version](https://ieeexplore.ieee.org/abstract/document/10825702) and the [preprint](https://doi.org/10.36227/techrxiv.173091008.80781383/v1) version are available.